m4riodev/challenge-woopsicredi/README.md

 -James Michener

-# Woop Sicredi - Challenge
+# Front-end - Challenge

-This project was developed for the Woop Sicredi front-end challenge in 06/2020.
+This project was developed for a front-end challenge in 06/2020.

 *This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).